-So, your computer screen has been hijacked by criminals who are demanding money to return your systems.
+So, your computer screen has been hijacked by ransomware and the criminals behind the attack are demanding money to return your systems.
 Now what?

 But what’s the alternative?
 Take a look at our seven-step guide to find out.

-1. Prepare for an attack by backing up your data
+1) Prepare for attack: back up your data

 Because you are continuously creating new files and amending old ones, backups should be performed regularly.